ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 for the purposes of serving an Oblivious Relay Resource, but additional care is needed to ensure that client privacy is maintained.

 Firstly, a generic implementation will forward unknown fields.
-For oblivious HTTP, a relay SHOULD NOT forward unknown fields.
+For Oblivious HTTP, a Oblivious Relay Resource SHOULD NOT forward unknown fields.
 Though clients are not expected to include fields that might contain identifying information, removing unknown fields removes this privacy risk.

 Secondly, generic implementations are often configured to augment requests with information about the client, such as the Via field or the Forwarded field